Channel Orange: Title and packaging

+"Orange reminds me of the summer I first fell in love.
+Awww...."

+— Frank Ocean on Tumblr weeks before the album's release.

 The album is titled after Ocean's visualization of orange colors during summer months due to synesthesia.
 Above is a possible association of months with colors by a person subject to the phenomenon.

 Ocean titled the album in reference to his experience with grapheme–color synesthesia, a neurological phenomenon in which an individual's perception of numbers and letters is associated with the experience of colors.
 He discussed the phenomenon with Pharrell Williams, who had also experienced it and similarly referenced it for the title of his side project N.E.R.D.'s 2008 album Seeing Sounds.
 The title also alludes to the first time that Ocean fell in love, as it was summer and he perceived everything to be orange.
 Ocean's mother called it "a perfect summertime album" after attending a listening session.

 According to Malay, Kanye West helped Ocean during the album's final stages by providing "a mentorship situation" and connecting him with his "visual people".
 (Note: West had also experienced synesthesia as a youth and used it as an inspiration when creating his short film Cruel Summer in 2012.)
 Malay recalled how he and Ocean were "somewhat oblivious to how quickly everything happened" and Ocean's name "continuing to get bigger and bigger" as they completed the album.
 To downplay himself from being "the focal point" of the album, Ocean did not want his name on the cover and had Everest, his Bernese Mountain Dog, credited as the executive producer instead.

 The album artwork was designed by Thomas Mastorakos, Aaron Martinez, and Phil Toselli, with photography by Dave Eggar.
 The front cover features an orange background superimposed by the title – "channel" rendered in lower-case Cooper Black font and "orange" rendered in all upper-case Sans-serif, with the former overlaid by an image of colored spots from a camera flash, in a way evocative of sun glitter.
 The cover was revealed on June 23, 2012, via online media outlets.
 In November 2013, it was ranked at number nine on Complex magazine's list of "The 50 Best Pop Album Covers of the Past Five Years", with contributing journalist Dale Eisinger writing in an accompanying essay: "Ocean took a simple route with the cover ...
 Employing the classic Cooper Black font — a staple of his Odd Future crew and hip-hop history, alike — next to a more modern, Sans-Serif font shows just how smart this dude is, looking back to the past, while clearly aware of his surroundings."